uselagoon/lagoon-cli/docs/commands/lagoon_add_organization-administrator.md

 ### SEE ALSO

-* [lagoon delete organization](lagoon_delete_organization.md)	 - Add an organization, or add a group/project to an organization
+* [lagoon add](lagoon_add.md)	 - Add a project, or add notifications and variables to projects or environments